Is range anxiety holding you back from switching to an electric van?

 There are several ways you can maximise the real-world range of your electric van.

-A smooth driving style, avoiding harsh acceleration or braking, and maintaining a sensible speed will increase the efficiency of your battery and contribute to getting more mileage out of each charge.
+As mentioned before, driver behaviour can have a huge impact on your range.
+So, a smooth driving style, avoiding harsh acceleration or braking, and maintaining a sensible speed will increase the efficiency of your battery.

 Normally, your van will have a couple of different driving settings.
 The one often labelled ‘eco’ will enable the van’s maximum regenerative setting and send the most power back into the battery while you’re braking.

-Taking advantage of your van’s ability to preheat or precool while it’s still plugged in to a charge also makes the cabin a more comfortable place for you to be without wasting additional energy while out on the road.
+Taking advantage of your van’s ability to preheat or precool while it’s still plugged in to a charge also preps the cabin for you, so less energy used while on the move.

 Staying on top of your van’s routine maintenance, like tyre pressure, can also help.